Tucker Tensor Train Taylor Series: Fitting the model

 \subsubsection{Choosing the new ranks}

-Inspired by the adaptive-rank ALS method for tensor completion in \cite{grasedyck2019stable}, we update ranks based on the singular values of matrix unfoldings and matricizations.
-At each step, we increase the ranks associated with the most ``well-conditioned edges'' in the tensor network (defined below), aiming to keep all edges comparably conditioned.
+Inspired by the adaptive-rank ALS method for tensor completion of \cite{grasedyck2019stable}, we increase ranks based on the singular values of the tensor's matrix unfoldings and matricizations, growing the most well-conditioned edges so as to keep all edges comparably conditioned.

-Let $\tuple{T}$ be the Tucker tensor train with Tucker ranks $\vb{n}$ and tensor train ranks $\vb{r}$ obtained by solving the fixed-rank optimization problem \eqref{eq:fixed_rank_tt_optimization_problem}, and let $\vb{T}$ denote the corresponding array.